Routine GP work using lifestyle medicine

 A GPwERLM should have additional knowledge and skills in the three core principles of lifestyle medicine:

-2. Training to use behaviour change tools and techniques such as health coaching, motivational interviewing, brief interventions, signposting, goal setting, the use of group consultations and supported person-centred care including shared decision-making.
+- Training to use behaviour change tools and techniques such as health coaching, motivational interviewing, brief interventions, signposting, goal setting, the use of group consultations and supported person-centred care including shared decision-making.
+The RCGP acknowledges the view of some of its members that the evidence base for group consultation models is still in development.